valancej/documentation/_basic/continuous-deployment/deployment-to-heroku.md

 See [git push -f](https://git-scm.com/docs/git-push) for more info.

 #### Run Migrations (Ruby on Rails only)
 You can specify to run the migration during the Heroku deployment.
 If you want to run your migration after the deployment, you can add a [custom script]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}) after the Heroku deployment and run the migration.
+If you are not using Rails you will need to use a custom script to run the correct migration command for your framework.

 **Example**: